Predictia/AQUA/docs/sphinx/source/core_components.rst

 ----------

 For some analysis, removing from the data a linear trend can be helpful to highlight the internal variability.
-The ``detrend`` method can be used as a high-level wrapper of xarray functionalities to achieve this global
+The ``detrend`` method can be used as a high-level wrapper of xarray functionalities to achieve this goal.

 .. code-block:: python